jmatsumura/docker_lgtview/README.md

 as well as those to scripts needed to format and load a custom dataset

-./TwinBLAST - contains the scripts and annotation DB for the TwinBLAST interface that can be reached through LGTview
+./TwinBLAST - contains the scripts and annotation DB for the TwinBLAST interface that can be reached through LGTview.
+While not ideal to have two components covered by one container, this container also houses the MySQL backend necessary for the curation functionality of TwinBLAST.
+This is because some of the perl modules require MySQL be present before their installation.
+Will be best to split these down the line

 ./krona - houses code to generate the interactive krona plots for the main interface of LGTview